 There may be multiple ImagePyramidEntityGroups in the same file with different group_id values.

-NOTE All the entities of a same ImagePyramidEntityGroup, or only some of them, can also be members of a same entity group of type 'prgr' if they are stored in the file for allowing a progressive refinement.
+NOTE: All the entities of a same ImagePyramidEntityGroup, or only some of them, can also be members of a same entity group of type 'prgr' if they are stored in the file for allowing a progressive refinement.
 They can also be members of a same entity group of type 'altr' if they are proposed by the content creator as alternatives to be displayed for players not supporting the ImagePyramidEntityGroup.

 Syntax